Toyexstars/LITA_Class_Documentation/README.md

   2. Handling Missing Variables
   3. Data Cleaning and Formatting

+### Exploration Of Microsoft Excel
+  Microsoft Excel is a spread sheet application that can be used to carry out many functions such as:
+- Data Validation
+- Data Entry (Using FORM)
+- Aggregation with conditions
+- Look Up Functions
+- Cell Referencing
+- IFS Functions
+- Pivot Table for creating report

-### Exploratory Data Analysis
+### Exploration Of Data For Analysis
  EDA involves the exploring of the data to answer the following questions:

  - What is the total revenue generated from sales?
  - What is the total profit made by the company?
  - Which customers can be ranked as TOP 5?
  - From which brand do the company make the highest sales?
  - What is the number of employees in a particlar branch?

-### Exploratory SQL- Structured Query Language
+### Exploratory Of SQL- Structured Query Language
 This aspect is about writing codes to perform some of the following:
- - Create Database
+ - Create Database and Table
    ```SQL
      CREATE DATABASE LITA_STORE
    ```